osbuild/otk/doc/directives.md

 otk.include: path/$variable.yaml
 ```

-The following example is an error as the value of `variable` is a list, which
+The following example is an error as the value of `variable` is a `seq`, which
 is not allowed inside a string format.

 ```yaml